-It happens all too often — by the time an owner realizes her cat is sick, the cat is very sick.
+How can you tell if your cat is sick?
 Cats tend to hide their illnesses, and they even hide themselves when they’re ill.
-But many problems are best treated when they’re caught early, which means you are your cat’s most important health care provider.
+This can make the early signs of your cat’s illness difficult to catch.
+It happens all too often — by the time an owner realizes their cat is sick, the cat is very sick.
+But many problems are best treated when they’re caught early, which means you are your cat’s most important healthcare provider.
 You’re the one who sees him every day and decides when he needs to see the veterinarian.
 Don’t ignore what he’s trying to tell you — or trying not to tell you.
 Here are just a few of the clues you should look for.

 Is he acting differently?

 The most common sign of illness in some cats is hiding in a quiet, out-of-the-way place.
 Sick cats often lie quietly in a hunched position.

 They might neglect grooming.
 They may be purring, which cats do not only when they’re happy, but also when they’re sick or in pain.
 A cat with breathing difficulties may refuse to lie on his side and may keep his head raised.
 Cats with neurological problems may be confused, have seizures or press their heads into furniture or walls.
 This is not the head butting that cats do on your leg affectionately but rather prolonged pressing on a surface.

 Is he eating, drinking, urinating or defecating more or less than normal?